Written by Stalac-Tate

 Amnicon Falls State Park

 In Amnicon Falls State Park, there are three different waterfalls.
 They were created by the geological formation of the Douglas fault.
 This fault is located below the Upper Falls, crossing the river.
+A truly fascinating place to visit in Wisconsin.
 To learn more about this, there is a guide to the geology of Amnicon Falls State Park is available at the entrance of the park.

 Ice Age National Scenic Trail